Partnering with parents to help children succeed

-The state-of-the-art school provides high-quality instruction and a stimulating learning environment to children from birth to five years old.
-Our comprehensive program incorporates what science says young children need to flourish.
+The state-of-the-art school provides high-quality care and education, and a stimulating learning environment to children from birth to five years old.
+Our comprehensive early childhood care and education program incorporates what science says young children need to flourish.

 Educare Chicago knows that parents are instrumental to their children’s success.
 We partner with parents to build strong bonds with their children, better understand their children’s developmental needs and connect them to resources to pursue their own goals.

 Created by the Ounce in 2000, Educare Chicago inspired the development of other Educare schools across the country.

 We continually evaluate our Educare school to improve the program, spur innovation, and ensure we are truly making a difference in children’s lives.
 Learn more about our research and evaluation initiatives.